SaaS Revenue Recognition Challenges

 Challenges of Managing SaaS Revenue Recognition in QuickBooks

 From delayed or inconsistent revenue recognition scenarios to data entry errors, we’ve outlined the top three challenges to keep an eye out for:

 - Quickbooks is designed for cash accounting as opposed to accrual accounting.

-QuickBooks is an invoice-based system, which means that revenue is only recognized once an invoice is sent.
-For example, if an invoice is sent in January for a three month subscription, QuickBooks will recognize all the revenue in January as there’s no way for the system to spread it out over the three month period.
+QuickBooks is an invoice-based system, which means that revenue is only recognized once an invoice is paid.
+For example, if an invoice is sent in January for a three-month subscription, QuickBooks will recognize all the revenue in January as there’s no way for the system to spread it out over the three-month period.